AbdulShabazz/EdgeExtension_3/README.md

       if (!I)
         return;

-      // each item subscribes to an handler on the bus for (const el of elems) {
+      // each item subscribes a handler on the bus for (const el of elems) {
         el.invokeclick = (i) => {
             if (i<I) {